-SMT Practice Swinging Spheres - https://youtu.be/XIPKXIkeHMA
+Practice Video Truck Hill L - https://youtu.be/A76fVcYo6ks

-6.4 T Codes - Teacher Actions Analysis Options
+8.4 T Codes - Teacher Actions Analyses Options

-Introduction - In this lesson, the user will learn how to analyze the T code data analysis and look for indicators that will help identify a teaching fingerprint as well as identify other indicators that can be used to help improve teaching and as evidence-based feedback to others.
+Introduction - Using this section and Cheat Sheet 8, the user will learn how to analyze the T code data analysis and look for indicators that will help identify a teaching fingerprint and other indicators that can be used to help improve teaching and as evidence-based feedback to others.
+Examine the raw data and analysis from the 8.3 observation that was coded using T codes and S codes.